econya/yosis/doc/knowledgebase.md

 For production, `worker: rake jobs:work` should do the trick.

-DelayedJob has two Web UIs ( ... and ... ), but it was simple to roll ones own.
+DelayedJob has two Web UIs (https://github.com/ejschmitt/delayed_job_web and ... ), but it was simple to roll ones own.
+It also has a cron-like addition: https://github.com/codez/delayed_cron_job .

 ### Mail archive